 The sample siting plan should be designed such that system coverage is accomplished with each month's samples.
-Systems that are required to take more than five (5) samples per month must take the samples at regular time intervals throughout the month.
+Water systems must collect samples at regular time intervals throughout the month except for ground water systems that serve less than 5,000 people.
+Ground water systems that serve less than 5,000 people may collect all required samples on the same day if the samples are collected from different sample sites.
 All major portions of the distribution system must be covered by the sampling plan.
-Each sample point in the plan must be sampled at least every three (3) months.
+Each routine sample point in the plan must be sampled at least every three (3) months.
 The sample plan should avoid sampling points that are served by major transmission mains, and should target areas served by smaller pipes or dead end lines.